 A good habit is to automate your savings.
 Not only do you want to budget your savings right into your monthly budget, but having them on autopilot is also a great habit.

-Click here to learn how to budget your money without all the stress.
+Click here to learn how to budget your money without all the stress, in a way that fits your life.

 Banks will often approve you for a mortgage much higher than you can comfortably handle.
 Stop listening to their advice!
 A home is the largest purchase in your life and it’s not a liquid asset (can sell quickly).
-Purchase a small modest home that you can easily afford.
+Purchase a small modest house as your first home that you can easily afford.

 Remember that buying is not for everyone.
 Renting might be a better option depending on your individual situation.